Victories

 June 2021

-In June, Texas passed legislation to begin screening for CRC at age 45 and remove out-of-pocket costs for a colonoscopy following a positive non-invasive screening test.
+Catalyst grantees in Texas passed legislation to ensure coverage for colorectal cancer screening beginning at age 45 and removing out-of-pocket costs for a colonoscopy following an abnormal non-invasive screening test.

 May 2021

-The United States Preventive Task Force (USPSTF) accepted draft language, and lowered the colorectal cancer screening age from 50 to 45 for average risk individuals.
+Following advocacy from Fight CRC and many others in the colorectal cancer community, the United States Preventive Task Force (USPSTF) updated its recommendations and lowered the colorectal cancer screening age from 50 to 45 for average risk individuals.

 April 2021